ngx-material-dashboard/ngx-material-dashboard/projects/testing/README.md

 consists of a table and paginator elements).
 Following from this, Pages can be made up of multiple PageElements.

+I've tried to come up with as many general purpose PageElements as I could.
+I may add more if/when I come up with any additional PageElements.

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.0.